+Using the Predominance Helper tool

 NOTE: Given this tool does modify the table structure consideration should be given to saving a copy of the original data.

 The Predominance Helper tool relies on having a spatially enabled table of data containing multiple numeric variables against each object record.
-Refer to the Support document that provides more detail on what the Predominance Helper tool can be used for.

-Access Predominance Helper by going to the TABLE tab and the tool can be found in the “Calculate” menu.
+Access Predominance Helper by going to the TABLE tab and the tool can be found in the “Calculate” group.
 Click on the icon called “Calculate Predominance”.